 All in Christ are heirs with Him.
 However, receiving the inheritance that comes to them in Christ involves sharing in His suffering, which is the pathway to sharing in His glory (2 Corinthians 4:17).
 We also learn in this passage that the Christians will receive glory.
 This is speaking of the transforming, ennobling, joy-bringing manifestation of God in one’s personal being.
 This is the spirit-filled expression of Christlikeness that God manifests in mature believers.
 All genuine believers will experience this freedom in glory when their residual flesh is done away with in eternity.
 However, let us not forget that it is through suffering for Christ’s sake that the believer will be made ready for this.

-For we know that the whole creation has been groaning together in the pains of childbirth until now.
-And not only the creation, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.
-For in this hope we were saved.
-Now hope that is seen is not hope.
-For who hopes for what he sees?
-But if we hope for what we do not see, we wait for it with patience.
-(Romans 8:22-25 ESV)
+22 For we know that the whole creation groans and suffers the pains of childbirth together until now.
+23 And not only this, but also we ourselves, having the first fruits of the Spirit, even we ourselves groan within ourselves, waiting eagerly for our adoption as sons, the redemption of our body.
+24 For in hope we have been saved, but hope that is seen is not hope; for who hopes for what he already sees?
+25 But if we hope for what we do not see, with perseverance we wait eagerly for it.
+Romans 8:22-25 (NASB)

 Yes, those who serve the Lord now will experience the groaning and persecution because they are not of this little kingdom, but of a far greater kingdom.
 The genuine believer is a citizen of the Kingdom of God.
 However, many believers still have their focus on the little kingdom of this lost and dying world.
 This blinds the spiritual consciousness of the blessed hope that awaits each believer.
 When we are temporally focused we can lose sight of the spiritual reality and this causes us to react in the flesh to the suffering of which we all must partake.
 This is when we have no patience for waiting for the Lord in our tribulation.
 However, the spirit-filled believer does have this patience, views it all with joy, and reacts to it in humility.